confluentinc/ksqldb-recipes/docs/fin-serv/payment-status-check/index.md

 ---
 seo:
-  title: Check Payment Requests
+  title: Automate Instant Payment Verifications
   description: This ksqlDB recipe shows you how to validate payments against available funds and anti-money laundering (AML) policies.
 ---

-# Check payment requests
+# Automate Instant Payment Verifications

-With financial services, it is useful to check customer payment requests in real time.
-This recipe shows you how to validate payments against available funds and anti-money laundering (AML) policies.
+As digital transactions become the new norm, it’s critical to check customer payment requests in real time for suspicious activity.
+This means financial institutions must verify the payment by checking it against any regulatory restrictions before proceeding to process it.
+This recipe shows you how to validate these payments against available funds and anti-money-laundering (AML) policies.

 ## Step by step